DeloitteDigitalUK/jira-agile-metrics/README.md

 ticket `key`.
 You can thus use a linked issue field to specify the outcome.

 In a simpler use case, you can model a single team performing all work, and/or dispense with the "outcome" level entirely, modelling only epics.
-The assumed min/max story count and the entire concept of deadlines are also optional.
+The estimated min/max story count and the entire concept of deadlines are also optional.

 Here is a minimal example: